hsorby/cmlibs.widgets/docs/sceneeditorwidget.rst

 Graphics list
 -------------

-The graphics list shows all the defined graphics in current scene, there's a checkbox at the front of each graphic.
-This checkbox allows you to set if the graphic is displayed.
+The graphics list displays all the defined graphics in the current scene, each with a checkbox in front of it.
+This checkbox allows you to set whether to display this graphic.
-There's a region chooser above the graphics list, which allows you to select the region.
+Above the chart list is a region selector that allows you to select the region of current scene.
-Below the graphics list, there is a drop down menu allows you to add new graphics.
+Below the list of graphics, there is a drop-down menu that allows you to add a new graphic.
-And a button allow you to delete selected graphic.
+There is also a button that allows you to delete the selected graph.

 API
 ---